Menu Close

 Full-Time Tribunal Member

-David Jiang adjudicated workplace injury compensation decisions as a Review Officer at WorkSafeBC, prior to his appointment to the Civil Resolution Tribunal.
+David Jiang adjudicated workplace injury compensation decisions as a Review Officer at WorkSafeBC, prior to his appointment to the CRT in 2022.
 He also has several years’ experience practising as an associate lawyer at an international law firm, in the field of commercial litigation.

 David also clerked with the BC Supreme Court from 2011 to 2012.